 A continuation of RAD 125, this course builds on the foundation of basic equipment and imaging methods to include specifics of image production and image quality evaluation.
 Topics covered include image quality factors, beam restriction and filtration, image intensification and fluoroscopy, tomographic principles, and control of scatter radiation.
-Prerequisites: RAD 125.
-3 Credits
+Prerequisite: RAD 125.

-RAD 150: Summer Clinical Practicum

-Supervised clinical experience involving general duties of the radiology professional.
-Students will apply principles learned in the classroom to exercise skills in patient care, communication, patient positioning, treatment, image production, and radiation protection and gain competence in imaging procedures and/or treatment of patients.
-Prerequisites: RAD 198.
 2 Credits

+RAD 199: Clinical Practices III

+Supervised clinical experience involving the continued development of student skills for general radiography or radiation therapy practices.
+Students will apply principles learned in the classroom to develop skills in patient care, communication, clinical procedures, and radiation protection.
+Students will continue to demonstrate proficiency on ARRT competencies.
+Prerequisite: RAD 150.
+1-2 Credits